Sogeman/LampControl/README.md

 - control <s>light</s> <s>color</s> and <s>brightness</s> of group or <s>individual lights</s>
 - create new scene or choose standard scene

-Technologies used: Java EE backend with Wildfly 12 deployment server, MySQL database, Angular frontend, Hue API Backend currently unused.
-I initially thought about saving scenes and rooms there but I'm not so sure anymore
+Technologies used: Java EE backend with Wildfly 12 deployment server, MySQL database, Angular frontend, Hue API.
+Backend currently unused.
+I initially thought about saving scenes and rooms there but I'm not so sure anymore that even works.
+If I use it at all, it will be for saving user data.